Some of the most common (and beloved!) poses in yoga include traditional hip openers…but these poses may not be serving your post-baby body.

 But when it needs to, it can tighten to create stability in the pelvis.
 (Sidenote: the TFL connects to the IT band.
 If your ITB has been bothering you since pregnancy, the TFL might be the culprit!)

-So, as your core is weakening, the back, psoas and TFL are working overtime on jobs they aren’t designed to do.
+So, as your core gets weak, the back, psoas and TFL are working overtime on jobs they aren’t designed to do.
 This impacts other body parts.

 When that happens it causes more instability for the pelvis, so other areas kick in.